Brandelan/bd-card-tools/README.md

 ```

-    gulp publish -u 0.1.2 : builds and updates manifest to specifies version
+    gulp publish -upgrade 0.1.2 : builds and updates manifest to specifies version

     gulp build : builds everything from the 'src' folder to a 'dist' folder